it176131/it176131.github.io/about.md

 title: "About Me"
 ---

+Hello! 👋
-My name is Ian and I like to party. 😎
+My name is Ian and this is my website.

+I initially started it because I thought I could maintain a blog, but I don't think I post enough.
+Oh well. 🤷